lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Evaluating_assemblies_with_FRCbam.md

 **NOTE**

 * The minimum and maximum insert sizes result from a few tries I did in preparation for the course.
 They are really library dependent.
 See also the results of the plotting of the insert size distributions
+* The CEstats limits result from an exchange with the author of the program who was so kind as to advise me on which setteings were best for these libraries.
+'CE stats' are related to the compression/expansion features (too wide or too narrow distribution of insert sizes)

 The output of the `FRC` command is a set of files whose name all start with wat you entered for `--output`